-- 1. Working Group Meetings - A. Hold monthly meetings to exchange information and ideas related to transportation safety planning in New York State. - B. Schedule presentations from practitioners within and outside of New York State to be provided during monthly meetings.
+1. Working Group Meetings

+- A. Hold monthly meetings to exchange information and ideas related to transportation safety planning in New York State. - B. Schedule presentations from practitioners within and outside of New York State to be provided during monthly meetings.
 Topics of interest include: MPO crash data analysis and safety planning initiatives, Roadway Safety Departure Action Plans, Safe Systems Approach, Complete Streets, e-bike and e-scooter safety, truck and motorcycle safety, equity, safety plan implementation, and bicycle and pedestrian accommodations in work zone traffic control settings. - C. Hold joint meetings with other NYSAMPO Working Groups, as needed.
-When possible, schedule joint meetings concurrently with the NYSAMPO Conference or other conferences/workshops.
-Due to the COVID-19 pandemic, it is anticipated that joint meetings will be virtual during at least part of the 2022-2023 Work Plan period. - D. Explore a virtual panel discussion or peer exchange with MPOs outside of New York State on safety related topics.
+When possible, schedule joint meetings concurrently with the NYSAMPO Conference or other conferences/workshops. - D. Explore a virtual panel discussion or peer exchange with MPOs outside of New York State on safety related topics.